textbrowser/dooble/README.md

-Dooble is the scientific browser.
+Dooble is a minimal, scientific, and stable Web browser.

 <ul>
 <li>A Web browser!</li>